 What Is a Colostomy?

-The colon, which is the first 4 feet or 5 feet of the large intestine, is part of the body's digestive system.
-It has the job of absorbing water from waste material (feces) and returning it to the body.
-It also absorbs any remaining nutrients.
-The solid waste material is then passed through the colon to the rectum.
-From there, it is eliminated from the body through the anus.
+The colon, which is the first 4 feet or 5 feet of the large intestine, is part of your body's digestive system.
+It absorbs water from waste material (feces) and returns it to the body.
+It also absorbs any leftover nutrients.
+Solid waste is then passed through the colon to the rectum.
+From there, it leaves your body through the anus.

-When the colon, rectum, or anus is unable to function normally because of disease or injury, or needs to rest from normal function, the body must have another way to eliminate the waste.
+When the colon, rectum, or anus can’t work the way it should because of disease or injury, or when it needs to rest, your body must have another way to get rid of waste.
 A colostomy is an opening -- called a stoma -- that connects the colon to the surface of the abdomen.
-This provides a new path for waste material and gas to leave the body.
+This provides a new path for waste material and gas to leave your body.
 A colostomy can be permanent or temporary.